-She is also researching various artists and recent art graduates in order to promote them.
-The vision is to create a sort of collective to exhibit their work, invite them to perform, give artist’ talk and engage with each other in artistic monologues, dialogues, trialogues, quadrilogues in the parlour room of her house.
+She is also researching various artists and recent art graduates in order to promote them and act as an art coach.
+She wants to create a sort of collective to exhibit their work, invite them to perform, give artist’ talk and engage with each other in artistic monologues, dialogues, trialogues, quadrilogues in the parlour room of her house.
 This development stems from the Fellow Artists Fellow Muses ethos that she explored in the exhibition at the Royal Geographical Society and at King’s College, Cambridge, a few years ago.

 … … … … … … … … … … . . … … … … … … … … … …